johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 A cookie's secure is a boolean.
 It is initially false.

-A cookie's host is a host.
-It always needs to be set.
-FIXME: Should this be a domain?
+A cookie's domain-attribute is a string.
+It is initially the empty string.
+Note: Once a cookie is in the user agent's cookie store its domain-attribute will be non-empty.

 A cookie's host-only is a boolean.
 It is initially false.

 A cookie's path is a URL path.

 A cookie's same-site is "strict", "lax", "none", or "unset".
-It is initially unset.
+It is initially "unset".

 A cookie's http-only is a boolean.
 It is initially false.